Explore the links between public health, gender, and community action in India and Thailand.

 - (ITRN3000 / 4 credits / 120 hours)

 - This seminar consists of a four-week internship with a primary healthcare center, local public health organization, think tank with a focus on public health, research organization, m-Health business organization, or international NGO with a public health focus.
-The aim of the internship is to enable the student to gain valuable public health work experience and to enhance their intercultural skills in a developing world context and an international work environment.
+The aim of the internship is to enable the student to gain valuable public health experience and to enhance their intercultural skills in a developing world context and an international work environment.
 During the internship, students participate in a guided seminar each week and then submit a final paper and give a presentation that links the internship experience back to key program theme(s) and processes the overall learning experience with the internship organization.

 - Independent Study Project – syllabus

 - (ISPR3000 / 4 credits / 120 hours)

 - Conducted in North India or in another approved location.
 Sample topic areas: holistic healthcare in Ayurveda and yoga; international, national, and regional responses to epidemics and pandemics; health equity and disability; major public health challenges of diseases such as TB, malaria, and polio; access to reproductive and children's health; incentive strategies and health outcomes production; health financing; impact of globalization on public health; health planning and management; privatization of medical services and health tourism.
 The Independent Study Project culminates in a research paper and presentation.

 Please note that in order to take advantage of dynamic learning opportunities, program excursions may occasionally vary.

 Field excursions are an integral part of this program.
 You will visit rural and tribal communities, NGO headquarters, academic and research institutes, and hospitals in urban and rural sites across northern India and hear lectures onsite.